I’ve been thinking lately — is vacation rental investing worth the hype?

 A unique property that features a recreation of the train to a famous castle in the wizarding world shows that this strategy is working.
 The house has a 40% rebooking rate for past guests.

 People just can’t wait to come back and take pictures with it, the Realtor article featuring the house claims.

 I think it may be that you can sleep on bunk beds on the train, but that may be the kid in me.

 Next, we’re going to talk about the important part.

-The profitability of these niche and large properties are uncertain to me.
+The profitability of these niche and large properties is uncertain to me.
 I don’t know many people looking for a house with sleeping areas that can fit 30 people to live in.

-The Hogwarts train property I previously mentioned was listed at $5.6 million and sold for $5.2 million.
+The wizard train property I previously mentioned was listed at $5.6 million and sold for $5.2 million.

 In the end, this type of real estate investment is still too new to know where it is going.
 So, unless you intend to rent that property to tourists forever and pay for these amenities’ upkeep, it’s not for you.

 Regardless, I’m going to keep my eye on it.